YongchengYAO/CartiMorph/README.md

 **Model Inference:**

 - modify and run our script for template-to-image registration ([`predicting_warpTempSeg.sh`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/CartiMorph-vxm/predicting_warpTempSeg.sh))

+**Model Evaluation:**

+We want to measure the model efficiency in template-to-image registration where the moving image is the template.
+The model performance was evaluated by the DSC between the warped template segmentation and manual segmentation of the target image.
+Similarly, use our script ([`cal_DSC.py`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/utility/cal_DSC.sh)) to calculate the DSC for each subject and segmentation label.

 #### 3.4.2 Option 2: train an image-to-image registration model with a diverse dataset